grame-cncm/embaudio/web/docs/index.md

 # Embedded Audio Signal Processing

-This course is a collaboration between [Insa-Lyon](https://www.insa-lyon.fr/en/) (TC-Dept, [Citi Lab](http://www.citi-lab.fr/)) and [GRAME-CNCM](http://www.grame.fr).
-The objective is to foster the development of emerging embedded audio devices and to take advantage of the forthcoming new Citi team Emeraude (Embedded Programmable Audio Systems).
+This course is a collaboration between [Insa-Lyon](https://www.insa-lyon.fr/en/) (TC-Dept, [Citi Lab](http://www.citi-lab.fr/)), [INRIA](https://www.inria.fr/fr), and [GRAME-CNCM](http://www.grame.fr).
+The objective is to foster the development of emerging embedded audio devices and to take advantage of the resources of the CITI/INRIA Emeraude Team (Embedded Programmable Audio Systems) in this domain.

 In this course, students will learn about: